anthonymashford/anthonymashford.github.io/_posts/2023-12-15-cool-access.md

 {:.box-note}
 This blog article is also part of the 2023 [Festive Tech Calendar](https://festivetechcalendar.com/){:target="_blank"}.
 This year the Festive Tech Calendar Team are raising money for the [@RaspberryPi_org](https://www.raspberrypi.org/donate/){:target="_blank"} Foundation.
 The team believe its important to support charities who do great work.
-This year they hope to rasie £5000 for this awesome charity!
+This year they hope to raise £5000 for this awesome charity!
 If you would like to donate please visit their [Just Giving Page](https://www.justgiving.com/page/festive-tech-calendar-2023){:target="_blank"}

 ## Introduction